5-15-25 – Sven updated this article to reflect availability of fatbike tires and fatbike wheels.

-Mi amigo Blatz, pinged me the other day with a question.
-He’s working out the build plan on a new fatty and he asked “Are 26 inch Fat bike wheels going the way of the Doo Doo bird ?”
-It’s a pretty common inquiry for anyone that’s N+1.
-I’ve been test-riding 27.5 fat bike wheels side by side with 26-inch fat bike wheels since the spring of 2018.
+Mi amigo Blatz pinged me the other day with a question.
+He’s planning a new fat bike build and asked, “Are 26 inch Fat bike wheels going the way of the Doo Doo bird ?”
+That’s a pretty common inquiry for anyone that’s N+1.

-My theory on fat-bike wheels is based on a fat-bike consisting of two or three $2500 chunks.
-Those chunks consist of one frame and fork and two sets of wheels.
-The point that I’m clumsily trying to explain is that wheels are every bit as important of an investment as the frame/fork/components.
-A wheelset can significantly influence how a bike rides so it’s no wonder that people want to make the right choice on their maximum flotation set of wheels.
+My theory on fat-bike wheels is based on a fat-bike consisting of two or three $2500 chunks: one for the frame and fork and two sets of wheels.
+What I’m getting at—perhaps a bit clumsily—is that wheels are just as important as your frame or components.
+A good wheelset dramatically influences how a bike rides, especially when it comes to flotation.

 From where I stand, the max flotation comparison is a wash.
-Primarily because I ride a set of 100mm wide, feather-light HED 26″ wheels with Johnny 5’s for max float.
+Primarily because I ride a set of 100mm wide, feather-light HED 26″ wheels with Terrene Johnny 5’s for max float.
 If you don’t have a set of 100’s you might give a slight advantage to 27.5.
-27.5 max flotation setups stand ~80mm taller than 26-max.
+27.5 max flotation setups that stand ~80mm taller than 26-max.
 When I’m riding on the back of a greased pig (ungroomed snow) I’d rather have my center of gravity 80mm lower.
-The bottom line is – if you ride a fatty with 26″ wheels, you don’t need to feel like you’re missing out on some huge improvement.
-IMHO going tubeless or upgrading to lighter wheels is a much better way to achieve a better ride experience than switching over to 27.5.

-The other factor that comes into play between the two-wheel diameters is tire availability.
-We’re currently in a temporary supply chain delay that makes finding tires (26 or 27.5) that you can actually purchase much more of a challenge.
-Not every tire maker has embraced the production of 27.5 tires.
-There’s no 27.5 version of Bud & Lou and no 27.5 Schwalbe Jumbo Jims.
-So there’s a short-term advantage to 26″ wheels in that category but if I were to look past the current supply chain event into 2023-25 that balance of power might shift towards 27.5 as companies lean further into the evolution towards that wheel diameter.
+When this article was originally written tire availability was spotty due to temporary supply chain delays that makes finding tires (26 or 27.5) that you can actually purchase much more of a challenge.
+Furthermore, not every tire maker has embraced the production of 27.5 tires.
+There’s no 27.5 version of Surly Bud & Lou or no 27.5 Schwalbe Jumbo Jims for example.
+So there was a short-term advantage to 26″ wheels in that category but now that the supply chain has stabilized somewhat in 2025 we have the specter of the tariffs that could again reek havoc on tire availability.
+We are compiling a list of fatbike tires that should be available for the 2025/2026 timeframe.

 Here’s an interesting factoid – Corey Stelljes has won back to back Fat-Bike Birkies on a set of 26″ HED carbon wheels on tires that aren’t available in 27.5.
 So put that in your pipe and smoke it!